TAGSA Executive

 Secrétaire Français

-Georges-Philippe (he/him) is entering the Master’s degree in Intelligence and Transformation at Université Laval, and recently graduated as a mathematics and psychology student from Bishop’s University.
-He was awarded the 3M National Student Fellow in 2021 and acts as a senior advisor for the Online Learning and Technology Consultants program, which he co-founded in 2020.
+Georges-Philippe (he/him) is a medical student at Université de Sherbrooke, a 3M National Student Fellow and a D2L Award recipient.
+He holds a Master’s degree in Intelligence and Transformation from Université Laval, and a BSc in Mathematics and Psychology from Bishop’s University.
+He acts as a senior advisor for the Online Learning and Technology Consultants program, which he co-founded in 2020.
 He is a strong advocate for francophone representation in national organisations and is very excited to develop TAGSA’s outreach to the francophones of Canada.

-Georges-Philippe (he/him) is entering the Master’s degree in Intelligence and Transformation at Université Laval, and recently graduated as a mathematics and psychology student from Bishop’s University.
-He was awarded the 3M National Student Fellow in 2021 and acts as a senior advisor for the Online Learning and Technology Consultants program, which he co-founded in 2020.
+Georges-Philippe (he/him) is a medical student at Université de Sherbrooke, a 3M National Student Fellow and a D2L Award recipient.
+He holds a Master’s degree in Intelligence and Transformation from Université Laval, and a BSc in Mathematics and Psychology from Bishop’s University.
+He acts as a senior advisor for the Online Learning and Technology Consultants program, which he co-founded in 2020.
 He is a strong advocate for francophone representation in national organisations and is very excited to develop TAGSA’s outreach to the francophones of Canada.

 Madison Wright